Gordon Ricketts: Life

+Family and legacy

 At the time of his death, he had a wife and three children.
 Since 1968 in memory of Ricketts, every two years the RIBA Gordon Ricketts Fund awards a grant to support personal research projects related to architecture and the RIBA’s architectural collections.
 The most recent funding was awarded in 2018 and the next will be in 2020.